During fiscal 2013/2014, OLG awarded more than $1.9 billion* in lottery prizes to players.

 *based on the period April 1, 2013 to March 31, 2014.

 Lottery players in Ontario closely reflect the adult population in every demographic measure, and no group, either by age, education or income, plays lotteries significantly more than any other group.
 Half or more of Ontario adults play at least once every two months and nearly a quarter of all Ontario adults play at least once a week.
-For more information on the demographics of lottery players, please see our Fact Sheet.

 For more information about OLG lottery products, please call our OLG Support Centre at 1-800-387-0098.

 You must be 18 years of age or older to purchase lottery tickets in Ontario.
 Under legislation passed in 1997, it is a provincial offence, punishable by significant fines, to sell OLG lottery tickets to anyone under the age of 18.
 In addition, we will suspend any retailers found to have sold to minors from our lottery business.

 The draws are held in a studio in Toronto under tight security measures.
 Each draw is videotaped, witnessed and officially recorded by independent adjudicators.

 The owner of an established business can apply to become an authorized OLG retailer by writing to:

 70 Foster Drive, Suite 800,

 The publishing of winners is important in demonstrating the integrity of our lottery games.
 OLG reserves the right to publish the name, city and photograph of any winner.
 This is necessary for us to demonstrate that people do win.
 Winner information is released to the news media and may be used in OLG's advertising.
 For every prizewinner there are a number of other players who did not win but have a legitimate desire to know that someone won.